Skip to content

 Qamets (מָ) Long A vowel; the most common long vowel in the Hebrew Bible.
 Written as a T-bar shape below the consonant.

-Patah (מַ) Short A vowel; a horizontal bar below the consonant.
+Pathach (מַ) Short A vowel; a horizontal bar below the consonant.

-Sheva (מְ) Two vertical dots below a consonant; either silent (syllable-closing) or vocal (ultra-short murmur).
+Shewa (מְ) Two vertical dots below a consonant; either silent (syllable-closing) or vocal (ultra-short murmur).

 Mater lectionis A consonant (ו, י, or ה) used to "carry" a vowel sound; present in the spelling but not pronounced as a consonant.
 Plural: matres lectionis.